webis-de/emnlp21-same-stance/data/README.md

 ## Official Dataset

 The official Same Side Stance Classification Shared Task dataset is available via: [webis-de/argmining19-same-side-classification #data](https://github.com/webis-de/argmining19-same-side-classification#data).
-Please refer to the instructions on how to retriev the data in the linked repo.
+Please refer to the instructions on how to retrieve the data in the linked repo.

 ## Resampled Dataset